Uche05/ProductSalesAid/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account.

-### Local vs Deployment

-There are no notable differences between my local developed site and the GitHub pages deployed site.

 ## Credits